-Bracing for scoliosis is somewhat controversial as a method of treatment.
-It doesn't work with every child and evidence is mixed about its effectiveness.
-A brace is generally recommended for scoliosis curves that are greater than 20°-25° and less than 40º-50°, and only if your child is still growing.
+Use of bracing for scoliosis depends on the child's age and nature of the scoliosis.
+It does not work with every child, especially infants, and evidence is limited about its effectiveness.
+A brace is generally recommended for scoliosis curves that are greater than 20°-25° and less than 40º-50°, or that have progressed by more than 10°, and only if your child is still growing.
 Braces are worn in an effort to stop the spine from progressing to greater degrees of curvature.
 While they will not improve the current degree of scoliosis, they may prevent progression that could lead to a need for surgery.

 Your child will be asked to wear the brace for 16 to 23 hours a day, and will be given special exercises to maintain lung function.

 Bracing may not be helpful in girls who have had their period for more than a year, in children who have attained full growth, or are within one year of full pelvic bone growth.
 At this point, it’s thought that the degree of scoliosis will be stable.
 If the degree of scoliosis continues to progress despite the brace, surgery may be advised if the curvature reaches approximately 40° to 50°.